 3. Driving Habits/Environment

 How do you drive your car?
-If you spend a lot of time on the highway, you probably don’t use the brakes as much as the person commuting in the city every day.
+If you spend a lot of time on the highway, you probably don’t use the brakes as much as someone who commutes into the city every day.
 Additionally, if you are towing or hauling heavy loads, you are going to wear out your brakes much faster.

 The environment you drive in must also be considered.
 If you are heading down dusty lanes or dirty trails, the brakes will endure more wear, requiring more frequent changes.
 All of these factors may also force you to purchase heavy-duty brakes, further adding to the cost.

 4. Brake Material